-Because debt is such a widespread problem in this nation, we set out to uncover why so many Americans are burdened with debt.
 According to our recent survey, 26% of people have more than $10,000 in credit card debt.
 To make things worse, 29% of those surveyed said that if they needed $2,000 for an emergency, they would reach for their credit cards.
 It’s no wonder why so many people get stuck in this vicious cycle.

 Here are 5 things you can do immediately to start getting your debt under control:

-2. Set a Realistic Budget
+2. Set a realistic budget

-Next, take stock of all your debts, expenses, and income.
+Next, take stock of all debts, expenses, and income.
 Be honest about your needs and evaluate where you can cut costs.
 Once you’ve prioritized your expenses, create a spending plan that you can stick to.
 Remember, saving is also an important part of improving your financial health, so make sure to work that into your budget as well.
 Focus on living within your means so that you won’t have to rely on credit cards.

-Paying off debt requires a high level of commitment and will require some lifestyle changes.
+Paying off debt requires a high level of commitment and will often require some lifestyle changes.
 It’s easy to get discouraged at times, but if you remain dedicated to achieving your goal, there’s a high probability that you will succeed.
 Aside from slashing expenses, try to think of other ways you can free up cash.
-Perhaps you could sell items around the house and have the profits go toward paying down debt.
+Perhaps you could sell items around the house and put the profits toward paying down debt.